Don-Hamill/Don-Hamill/README.md

 - 👋 Hi, I’m @Don-Hamill
-- 👀 I’m interested in developing my skills in coding
+- 👀 I’m interested in machine learning
-- 🌱 I’m currently learning how to code a news portal using django
+- 🌱 I’m currently learning how to code a news portal using python/django
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me dham156@wgu.edu